EV CHARGING GUIDE

 This plug is a combination of the type 2 plug with 2 extra contacts for DC rapid charging.

-TYPES OF CHARGERS
+TYPES OF EV CHARGERS

 Charging is supplied via a dedicated plug hard wired back to a switchboard using specific cable capable of carrying higher currents (Amps) and voltages, charging your vehicle in a shorter time than level 1 charging.
-By using this type of charger it will give you more kilometres per hour of charge which increases the usability of your vehicle and saves you time in waiting for the battery to charge. the level 2 chargers cost more to purchase and have installed, but the advantages make it a worthwhile investment.
+By using this type of charger it will give you more kilometres per hour of charge which increase the usability of your vehicle and saves you time in waiting for the battery to charge. the level 2 chargers cost more to purchase and have installed, but the advantages make it a worthwhile investment.

-Rapid charging from dedicated DC supply equipment.
+Fast charging from dedicated DC supply equipment.
 These are not what you would install in domestic situation due to the cost of the supply equipment and the demand on the electrical supply to the property.
 They are most suited for side of road service centres and fleet charging where there is a high turnover of vehicles charging or charging time is critical to business operation.

 Charging times will vary from vehicle to vehicle due to contributing factors such as, the size of the vehicle's on-board charger and the size of the vehicle's battery to be charged.
 The kW level you select will have an effect on your charging times.